fjulian79/wd-broker/doc/ThreatModel.md

 - **Stateless protocol**: Ensuring predictable behavior and minimizing resource usage.
 - **Privilege dropping**: Running as an unprivileged user after initialization.
 - **Socket safety checks**: Verifying and recreating stale sockets to prevent interference.
+- **Memory safety**: The broker avoids dynamic memory allocation entirely.
+All state is kept in fixed-size structures in RAM, eliminating risks related to heap corruption, fragmentation, or allocation failure.

 By explicitly defining threats using STRIDE, the design remains transparent and auditable for safety-critical contexts.